 As an equity crowdfunding platform, Seedinvest allows startups to raise funds from individual investors and venture capital firms.
 Entrepreneurs must meet their minimum funding goals before investments are made final.

-Fees: 5 to 7% placement fee with a 5% warrant coverage or equity, plus a $0 to $4,000 fee for escrow, marketing, and legal expense reimbursements.
+Fees: They have a 7.5% placement fee with a 5% warrant coverage or equity, plus a $0 to $10,000 fee for escrow, marketing, and legal expense reimbursements.

 Fees: 0.25% to 1% service fee on the total loan amount.